benoitries/experimentation/input/input-persona/persona-v3-limited-agents/RULES_LUCIM_Operation_model.md

 ## Valid JSON format

 <LOM0-JSON-BLOCK-ONLY>
 The Operation Model <OPERATION-MODEL> must be a solely a  JSON block. <OPERATION-MODEL> must not include Markdown code fences or any text outside the JSON object.
+Solution is to remove the code fences and any text outside the JSON object.
 </LOM0-JSON-BLOCK-ONLY>

 ## Naming Rules